fleble/SVJProcessing/README.md

 The event-selection and branch addition are configurable, see for instance [analysis_configs/t_channel_pre_selection.py](https://github.com/fleble/SVJProcessing/blob/main/analysis_configs/t_channel_pre_selection.py).
 The number of input files to merge is automatically determined depending on the selection efficiency and the target maximum number of events in the output skim.

-For the moment only TreeMaker NTuples are supported, but only minimal changes are required to process any nanoAOD-like NTuples format.
+For the moment only TreeMaker and NanoAOD NTuples are supported, as well as job submission with HTCondor at LPC, and with SLURM.

 ## Installation and environment setup